 Enforcement Self Reports

-The Commission's post-EPAct 2005 enforcement program strongly encourages companies to submit self-reports of possible violations.
-In many cases, self-reported violations have resulted in the matters being closed without any enforcement sanctions being imposed.
-In the cases where self-reports did result in enforcement action, the penalties reflected mitigation credit for the self-reporting, and were substantially less than they would have been absent self-reporting by the violator.
+The Commission encourages self-reports of possible violations, and in many cases, self-reported violations have resulted in closure of the matter without sanctions.
+In the cases where self-reports did result in enforcement action, the penalties reflected mitigation credit for the self-reporting that substantially lowered the amount.
 The Commission examines the following factors in determining the credit to be given for self-reporting:

 - How did the company uncover the misconduct?
 Was it through a self-evaluation, internal audit, or internal compliance program?
 Did the company act immediately when it learned of the misconduct?